Giambattista TIEPOLO<br/>

 Explore

 In 1958, the NGV purchased The Finding of Moses as a painting by the Venetian artist Sebastiano Ricci.
-It retained that attribution until 2010, when, following conservation treatment and art historical research, the NGV reattributed it to Venice’s greatest artist of the eighteenth century: Giambattista Tiepolo.
+Following conservation treatment and art historical research, in 2010 the NGV reattributed the painting to the renowned eighteenth-century Venetian painter, Giambattista Tiepolo.

-NGV Senior Conservator of Paintings Carl Villis shares the story behind this work, and the intriguing discoveries its research uncovered that make the backstory to this painting one of the most remarkable of any work in the NGV collection.
+Hear about the intriguing discoveries that the NGV’s research uncovered, making the backstory to this painting one of the most remarkable stories in the NGV Collection.